-$$P{inductor\ loss} = I_O^2 \times R{inductor} \times 1.1$$
+$$P{inductorloss} = I_O^2 \times R{inductor} \times 1.1$$

-The junction to ambient temperature can be got from power dissipation in the AOZ1010 and thermal impedance from junction to ambient.
+The junction to ambient temperature can be calculated with power dissipation in the AOZ1018 and thermal impedance from junction to ambient.

-$$T{(jun-amb)} = (P{totalloss} - P{inductorloss}) \times \Theta{JA}$$
+$$T{jun-amb} = (P{totalloss} - P{diodeloss} - P{inductorloss}) \times \Theta{JA}$$

-The maximum junction temperature of AOZ1010 is 145°C, which limits the maximum load current capability.
-Please see the thermal de-rating curves for the maximum load current of the AOZ1010 under different ambient temperatures.
+The maximum junction temperature of AOZ1018 is 145°C, which limits the maximum load current capability.
+Please see the thermal de-rating curves for maximum load current of the AOZ1018 under different ambient temperature.

-The thermal performance of the AOZ1010 is strongly affected by the PCB layout.
-Extra care should be taken by users during the design process to ensure that the IC will operate under the recommended environmental conditions.
+The thermal performance of the AOZ1018 is strongly affected by the PCB layout.
+Extra care should be taken by users during design process to ensure that the IC will operate under the recommended environmental conditions.

 Several layout tips are listed below for the best electric and thermal performance.
-Figure 3 below illustrates a single layer PCB layout example as a reference.
+Figure 3 illustrates a PCB layout example as reference.

-1. Do not use thermal relief connection to the $V{IN}$ and the PGND pin.
-Pour a maximized copper area to the PGND pin and the $V{IN}$ pin to help thermal dissipation.

-- Input capacitor should be connected to the VIN pin and the PGND pin as close as possible. - A ground plane is preferred.
+- 1. Do not use thermal relief connection to the $V{IN}$ and the PGND pin.
+Pour a maximized copper area to the PGND pin and the $V{IN}$ pin to help thermal dissipation. - 2.
+Input capacitor should be connected to the $V{IN}$ pin and the PGND pin as close as possible. - 3.
+A ground plane is preferred.
 If a ground plane is not used, separate PGND from AGND and connect them only at one point to avoid the PGND pin noise coupling to the AGND pin.
-In this case, a decoupling capacitor should be connected between VIN pin and AGND pin. - 4.
-Make the current trace from LX pins to L to Co to the PGND as short as possible. - 5.
-Pour copper plane on all unused board area and connect it to stable DC nodes, like $V{IN}$ , GND, or $V{OUT}$ . - 6.
-The two LX pins are connected to the internal PFET drain.
+In this case, put small decoupling capacitor to stabilize the input voltage of IC. - 4.
+Make the current trace from LX pin to L to Co to the PGND as short as possible.

+- 5. Pour copper plane on all unused board area and connect it to stable DC nodes, like VIN, GND or VOUT. - The LX pin is connected to internal PFET drain.
 They are low resistance thermal conduction path and most noisy switching node.
-Connect a copper plane to the LX pin to help thermal dissipation.
-This copper plane should not be too large otherwise switching noise may be coupled to other parts of the circuit. - 7.
-Keep sensitive signal traces such as trace connecting FB pin and COMP pin away from the LX pins.
+Connected a copper plane to LX pin to help thermal dissipation.
+This copper plane should not be too larger otherwise switching noise may be coupled to other part of circuit. - 7.
+Keep sensitive signal trace far away form the LX pin.